cyxzheng/cyxzheng.github.io/_pages/google.md

 <div class="case-image"><img src="/assets/images/projects/google/Explore1.png" data-zoom="zoom"></div>

-The Recommended page shows all the results relevant to the user’s interests.
+Under Browse, the Recommended page shows all the results relevant to the user’s interests.
 This view allows them to very quickly see their options, saving time, and also showing them organizations that they otherwise might have missed if they were manually searching.

 The All Organizations page is a collective list of every single student organization.
 Users, now without the need to look out for organizations relevant to their interests, can browse through the rest of the organizations and allow some to (hopefully) catch their eye.